linode/docs/docs/products/tools/marketplace/guides/openlitespeed-wordpress/index.md

 ## Going Further

-Now that OpenLiteSpeed Wordpress has been fully deployed, you can begin adding content and modifying the sites.
+Now that OpenLiteSpeed WordPress has been fully deployed, you can begin adding content and modifying the sites.
 The following support documents are available:

 - See the Linode tab at: https://docs.litespeedtech.com/cloud/images/wordpress/
 - [WordPress Support](https://wordpress.org/support/): Learn the basic workflows for using WordPress.